cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* object

+When `true`, the prepared query will only return nodes with passing health checks in the result.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#only_passing PreparedQuery#only_passing}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#only_passing PreparedQuery#only_passing}

 ---